pluspingya/mystock/README.md

 ```
 npm run dev
 ```
-This will run both server and client application using `concurrently` in "development" evn.
+This will run both server and client application using `concurrently` in "development" enviroment.
 It also support auto-refresh on code changes.

 ## To build
 ```